 Africa makes the price of RTW tickets shoot up

-On the other hand, if you go through an agency, in 50% of cases the date of your first flight influences the price.
-However, some offers reserved for tourism professionals (used by agencies to plan your RTW ticket) vary according to the departure date.
+In about 50% of cases the date of your first flight influences the price.
+Some round the world tickets prices vary according to the departure date.

 The cheapest departure periods are: